 Before you start any renovation project, assess whether it’s likely to add value to your property, especially if you are looking to make a profit through a quick resale.
 Speak to estate agents about what buyers are looking for in your area, and whether that can be achieved in your home.
 If possible, talk to an architect to see if the spatial layout of your home can be improved without actually increasing the square footage.
 By moving doors or internal walls, you might be able to create a better flow.

-Popular ways to add space include enlarging a kitchen to include a dining/lounge area, adding ensuite bathrooms, extending into the loft, and creating an extra bedroom or study.
-More recently, media rooms have replaced playrooms as the ‘must have’ for the home, especially if you have teenagers
+Popular ways to add space include extending a kitchen to include an open plan dining area, adding en suite bathrooms, loft conversions, and creating an extra bedroom or home office.
+More recently, home cinema rooms have replaced playrooms as the ‘must have’ for the home, especially if you have teenagers.

-Good pre-planning and setting a realistic budget are essential, as is deciding how your budget will be split; for instance, will most of the budget go on the structural renovation work, or on the internal fixtures & fittings?
+Good planning and working out your renovation costs are essential, as is deciding how your budget will be split; for instance, will most of the budget go on the structural renovation work, or on the internal fixtures & fittings?

 If you aim to undertake a large building project, always seek the advice of a renovation professional who will be able to guide you.
 I often meet people who have hugely underestimated the cost of building work, or have been caught out by complications with plumbing or groundworks.

 Also, if you have to find temporary accommodation or put furniture into storage while work is being carried out, ensure you factor in these rental costs.